4.7

 Image: ChateauVersailles.fr

-Louis XV used this section of the Trianon estate to pursue his love for botanical sciences and as a private meeting area with his mistress, the Comtesse Du Barry.
+Louis XV dedicated this part of Trianon Estate to his passion for botanical sciences and as a secluded meeting place with his mistress, the Comtesse Du Barry.

-Louis XVI gifted the Petite Trianon to Marie Antoinette, who had problems adjusting to the court.
+Later, Louis XVI gifted the Petit Trianon to Marie Antoinette, who used it to escape the formalities of the court and enjoy a more rustic, rural lifestyle.

 This construction is a masterpiece of the neo-classical movement by the architect Ange-Jacques Gabriel.